tetsushijp/AEP-Hands-on-Labs/README.md

 This repository contains matertials for the AEP Hands-on-Labs (HOLs) including excerises, downloads and other such assets to help deliver a more customized lab experience.

-## PROJECT NAME: AEP Hands-on-Labs
+## PROJECT NAME: AEP Hands-on Labs

 Hands-On-Labs (HOLs) are consultant lead sessions to get in-tool access and exercises within AEP.